 This same Greek word shows up in Christ’s parable of the sower when He talks about the seed that falls among the weeds.
 These people, He explains, allow the worries of this life, the deceitfulness of wealth and the desires for other things come in and choke the Word (Mark 4:19).

-Gratifying my cravings = choking out the life of Christ.
+Gratifying my cravings = Choking out the life of Christ in me

 Then your light will break forth like the dawn, and your healing will quickly appear; then your righteousness will go before you, and the glory of the LORD will be your rear guard.
 Then you will call, and the LORD will answer; you will cry for help, and He will say: Here am I. (Isaiah 58:8-9)